eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 - `traffic_light`: The junction is
   controlled by a traffic light (priority rules are used to avoid collisions if conflicting links have green light at the same time).
 - `right_before_left`: Vehicles yield to traffic coming from the right.
+(This is automatically flipped when building [lefthand](../FAQ.md#can_sumo_simulate_lefthand_traffic) networks)
 - `left_before_right`: Vehicles yield to traffic coming from the left.
+(Only known to be needed for [Madagascar](https://www.countryreports.org/country/Madagascar/traffic.htm) where cars drive on the right but yield for the left side)
 - `unregulated`: The junction is completely unregulated - all vehicles may pass without braking; Collision detection on the intersection is disabled but collisions beyond the